xaxxon/v8toolkit/README.md

     public:
         Animal(std::string name, int age) : name(name), age(age) {}
-        virtual speak() {printf("Hi.");}
+        virtual speak() const {printf("Hi.");}

         // people are very impressionable on what their favorite color is. std::string favorite_color = "purple";

         std::string get_name(){return name;}

+        int set_age(int new_age) {this->age = new_age;}
-        int get_age(){return age;}
+        int get_age() const {return age;}
     }

 To make Person available in javascript, first tell the library it's a class it should know about.
 Then tell it what parts of that class it should make available to javascript.
 There's no requirement to make everything available, and unfortunately there's no introspection in C++ to look at the class and make everything available automatically.

-###NOTE: the following code is out of date, add_constructor must go AFTER adding members and methods and a call to finalize() stating that all members and methods are added.

     auto person_wrapper = i->wrap_class<Person>;

-    // adds a constructor function in JavaScript called "Person" person_wrapper.add_constructor<std::string, int>("Person");

     // If you weren't familiar with the syntax for getting a method pointer, now you are. person_wrapper.add_method("speak", &Person::speak);